 - Make sure your child’s room is cool, quiet and dark.

-- Before leaving the room, check that your child has everything she needs for sleep, such as her favourite cuddly toy or blanket.
-Remind her to stay quietly in bed.
+- Before leaving the room, check that your child has everything he needs for sleep, such as his favourite cuddly toy or blanket.
+Remind him to stay quietly in bed.

-Try not to respond to your child’s calls after you’ve turned the light out.
-If you respond, she might try the same thing again next bedtime.
+- Try not to go in to your child if she calls after you’ve turned the light out.
+If you do, she might try the same thing again next bedtime.

 Sometimes your child might actually need something.
-If your child is scared of a monster under the bed, a quick check by you (with the light off) can confirm the room is monster-free.
-Your preschooler might then settle.
+If your child is scared of a monster under the bed, quickly check and tell your child there are no monsters.
+Your child might settle after this.
 If your child is scared of the dark, think about using a night-light.